Become an Amazon seller: 3 strategies for long-term success

 This varies greatly – from a few hundred euros to six-figure monthly revenues, depending on the product, strategy, and competition.

-Amazon charges a sales commission that varies by product category, typically ranging from 8% to 15% in most categories.
+Amazon charges a sales commission depending on the product category, which is between 8 and 15% in most categories.

 The main advantages are the large reach, high customer trust, premium shipping (FBA), easy scalability, and access to Amazon’s advertising and analytics tools.

-You need to research products, find suppliers, conduct brand registration (optional), create a listing, organize shipping to Amazon’s warehouse, and handle marketing.
+You must, for example, research products, search for suppliers, carry out brand registration (optional), create a listing, organize shipping to Amazon’s warehouse, and take care of marketing.

-You can sell almost all physical products on Amazon, except for prohibited or restricted items such as weapons, pharmaceuticals, or counterfeit branded products.
+You can sell almost all physical products on Amazon, except for prohibited or restricted items such as weapons, drugs, or counterfeit branded products.

 Image credit: © ภูริพัฒน์ ภิรมย์กิจ – stock.adobe.com